PanchalJai/project2/README.md

 # New Project

-This Project ws created from local system.
+This Project is created from local system.
+It is look like airbnb website.
+Where we can book hotels and resorts.
 Created by Chaman Kumar.